timOTdev/0036_wanderlustoria/README.md

 ## Features

-- A fast, smooth platform built with NodeJS/ExpressJS/MongoDB
+- A fast, powerful platform built with NodeJS/ExpressJS/MongoDB
 - Upload photos which are hosted on cloudinary
 - Sign up and log into your own account with PassportJS
 - Auto-finds Google Map of location based on the name